him8699/covid-imapact-on-New-York-Taxi-/README.md

-COVID-19’s Impact on the New York Taxi Industry. | Python, SQL(postgres), Docker, dbt Labs,Google Data Studio
+COVID-19’s Impact on the New York Taxi Industry.